-We have also computed the impulse responses for the effects of a ten per cent positive land-supply shock in California.
-The results are shown in Figures S6, S7, S8 and S9 in Section S1.3.1 of the online supplement.
-As can be seen, the spatiotemporal patterns of the responses of U.S. states to this shock are similar as those presented above for the productivity shock.
-However, the effects of the California land-supply shock are more persistent when compared to the effects of California productivity shock considered above.
-This is because the positive shock to the land supply in California raises the housing supply in California.
-Since houses depreciate slowly, the housing rent in California will be kept low for a long time, leading to persistent net inward migration to California.
+We have also computed impulse responses for the effects of a ten per cent positive land-supply shock in California.
+The results are displayed in Figures 9-11.
+As shown in Figure 9, in response to an exogenous increase in land-supplies, more houses are constructed and housing rents decline, which in turn induces net inward migration to California.
+However, the effects of the California land-supply shocks on the local population are more persistent when compared to the effects of the California productivity shocks considered above.
+This is because, although a positive land supply shock raises the housing supply, the positive effects of such shocks are likely to evolve rather slowly due to the slow rate of depreciation of housing stocks, which in turn keeps rents in check for a long time period, leading to persistent net inward migration to California.